Cadasta/cadasta-docs/en/08-XLSForms.md

 1. Identify your questions.
 What information do you need to collect in your project?

-2. Identify each question's data type.
-What kind of data would work best for each question - a date?
+2. Identify each question's data entry type.
+What kind of  entry would work best for each question - a date?
 A text field?
 A drop-down or multiple choice?

 3. Identify where each question should go.
 Is this question about a party, location, relationship, or something else?